Masters snooker 2020 schedule: Day 4 – Wednesday 15th January

 Followers can tune in to look at the motion this afternoon without spending a dime on BBC1 from 1:00pm.

-It’s also possible to stay stream the match by way of BBC iPlayer on a variety of gadgets together with laptops, smartphones and tablets.
+It’s also possible to stay stream the match by way of BBC iPlayer on a spread of gadgets together with laptops, smartphones and tablets.

 Eurosport may also present stay protection all through the night on TV and on-line.